Short-maturity options on realized variance in local-stochastic volatility models: Introduction

-Although the valuation of variance swaps and options on realized variance is more convenient in continuous time, in actual applications these instruments are defined in discrete time with daily time sampling.
-Thus, the discrete-time case received a lot of attention in the literature.
-Sepp (2012) \cite{Sepp2012} analyzed the effect of the discrete sampling on the valuation of options on the realized variance in the Heston model. by proposing a method of mixing of the discrete variance in a log-normal model and the quadratic variance in a stochastic volatility model.
 The systematic bias of the time discretization and the asymptotics for variance swaps was studied for a few popular stochastic volatility models by Bernard and Cui (2013) \cite{Bernard2013}.
 Keller-Ressel and Muhle-Karbe (2013) \cite{KR2013} found that the difference between options on discretely sampled realized variance and the continuous time limit strongly depends on whether or not the stock price process has jumps.
 They proposed an approximation method based on correcting prices of options on quadratic variation by their asymptotic results, and an exact method using a novel randomization approach and applying Fourier-Laplace techniques.
 Lian, Chiarella and Kalev (2014) \cite{Lian2014} obtained an accurate approximation for the characteristic function of the discretely sampled realized variance, which yielded semi-analytical pricing formulae for variance options and other derivatives.
 Zheng and Kwok (2014) \cite{Zheng2014} used a saddlepoint approximation method to price options on discrete realized variance, and the same authors derived in \cite{Zheng2014MF} closed-form pricing formulas for discretely sampled variance swaps.
 Zheng and Kwok (2014) \cite{Zheng2014Fourier} developed efficient fast Fourier transform algorithms to price and hedge options on discrete realized variance and other products under time-inhomogeneous L\'{e}vy processes.
 Zheng and Kwok (2015) \cite{Zheng2015} used the partially exact and bounded approximations to derive efficient and accurate analytic approximation formulas for pricing options on discrete realized variance under affine stochastic volatility models with jumps.
 Zheng, Yuen and Kwok (2016) \cite{Zheng2016} developed recursive algorithms for pricing pricing variance options and volatility swaps on discrete realized variance under general time-changed L\'{e}vy processes.
 Drimus, Farkas and Gourier (2016) \cite{Drimus2016} studied the valuation of options on discretely sampled variance by analyzing the discretization effect and obtaining an analytical correction term to be applied to the value of options on continuously sampled variance under general stochastic volatility dynamics.
 Cui, Kirkby, and Nguyen (2017) \cite{Cui2017} developed a transform-based method to price swaps and options related to discretely-sampled realized variance under a general class of stochastic volatility models with jumps.
-A survey on recent results in pricing of derivatives on discrete realized variance can be found in Kwok and Zheng (2022) \cite{Kwok2022}.
+A survey on recent results in the pricing of derivatives on discrete realized variance can be found in Kwok and Zheng (2022) \cite{Kwok2022}.